-The denominator will not vanish, because it is a multiple of the area of the triangle.
+The denominator is a multiple of the area of the triangle.

-You can use these facts to construct a two-way linear map between an arbitrary pair of triangles.
+You can construct a two-way map between any pair of triangles.

 - Introduction

 - Equations of Fluid Motion

 - A Finite Element Formulation

 - The Mapping Function

 - Computing Basis Functions

 - Assembling the Matrix

 - IFISS

 - Conclusion